 Because of endless competition during the BFCM rush, it pays for brands and retailers to start planning their Black Friday marketing strategies and promotions as early as possible.
 This will give you more time to analyze your inventory, observe user behavior, and come up with relevant promotions.
 It also allows you to tap into the growing group of shoppers who are preparing ahead.
 For example, according to Shopkick, 34% of shoppers plan to get their shopping done from October through Thanksgiving.
 According to Google, 59% of US shoppers are already expecting holiday deals from retailers in October.

 If potential customers are not aware of your brand and its sales before BFCM starts, then you are missing an opportunity to maximize your holiday profits.
 We’re here to give you a leg up in this critical time with a Black Friday checklist of 22 practical pointers to help you prepare for the BFCM 2021 shopping season.
+Make sure to download the cheat sheet below before you get started.
 Let’s go!

 Black Friday Checklist: Foundational Preparation Tips